Prompt-0/LegalEase/README.md

-# 🏛️ legalease - Virtual Law Assistant
+# 🏛️ Legalease - Virtual Law Assistant

 A static HTML, CSS, and JavaScript website designed to be a "Virtual Law Assistant" for citizens.
 It provides a dashboard of tools to help with everyday legal needs, such as a helpful chatbot, a directory of contacts, and a legal case finder.